Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 ## List of Available Mods

 We do our best to keep this list up to date, but it may be incomplete.
-Check out the "Game Settings" tab in game for all available mods.
+Check out the "General" and "Game Settings" tabs of the in-game mod menu for all available mods.
 Some mods may not fully work yet.
 If you experience issues, please post them in the `#uya-crash-logs` channel of our Discord.

 ### General Mods
 These mods are located on the "General" tab.